CodeWithCompound/sorting_with_arrays/README.md

 -  clean print at the end showing before and after the sort

 ![wip](https://img.shields.io/badge/status-WIP-blue)
 - i think there is nothing of value i could add for this little mini project, pretty sure i'll leave it at the current state
+- actually, i am considering adding the option to choose from different kinds of algos

 ---